maxt86/MaxFact/README.md

 # MaxFact
+This is my super cool avatar.
-This is my half-avatar half-program which calculates the factorial of a given number.
+The image is a valid Piet program which calculates the factorial of a given number.

 # Run
 1. Visit [this](https://www.bertnase.de/npiet/npiet-execute.php) website